Classical reenactment

-Classical reenactment tends to focus on portrayals of the Greco-Roman world, and especially on modern recreations of Roman legions and ancient Greek hoplites.
+Classical reenactment or ancient reenactment tends to focus on portrayals of the Greco-Roman world, and especially on modern recreations of Roman legions and ancient Greek hoplites.

 Roman reenactment

 Most Roman reenacting groups generally portray one particular Roman legion; nearly all of the legions portrayed actually existed historically, and most reenactors strive to recreate the legion as accurately as possible.
 This attention to realism generally extends to the equipment worn and displayed, and to the behavior displayed to each other and especially to the public; indeed, many public demonstrations attempt to recreate Roman military drills, marches, and even staged mock battles.

 Roman reenactment groups usually welcome women and children, in an effort to both accommodate entire families and to portray Roman civilian life.
 Additionally, it is not unknown for reenactors to portray consuls, senators, or even a Roman emperor.

 The Roman Army composition, equipment and tactics changed notably through the centuries and whilst some groups seek to demonstrate some of these changes in displays, most groups focus on a particular time period, often associated with the peak period of the legionary unit they represent.
 The most popular period is probably the 1st-2nd century, with legionaries wearing the characteristic segmented armour illustrated on Trajan's Column.
 However, some groups portray the Late Roman legion, after the army reforms of Diocletian.
 A minority of groups depict the eastern continuance of the empire after the fall of Rome in the west, known popularly as the Byzantine Empire.

 Roman reenacting is popular in both the United States and Europe.
 One of the largest military-themed Roman reentacment groups in the world is Legio XXI Rapax based in Europe, demonstrating the heritage of a real ancient unit – Legio XXI Rapax (21st Rapacious).
 Their group, claiming over 100 active members, includes participants from Poland, Germany, Luxembourg, the Netherlands & Czech Rep.

-There are also other significant reenactment and living-history groups that specialize in other aspects of ancient Roman society other than military organization, the most notable of which is Nova Roma.
-Founded in 1998, Nova Roma focuses on ancient Roman revivalism with particular attention to the study of the Latin language, Roman culture and politics, and the practice of the cultus deorum romanum, (the religion of ancient Rome).
-Nova Roma reports a few thousand members globally, according to their last member census, and supports chapters in numerous countries, like that of Australia Nova Romana in Oceania.
+There are also other significant reenactment and living-history organizations that not only specialize in Roman military but include all other aspects of ancient Roman society with a holistic approach: the most notable example is Nova Roma, an umbrella organization with thousands of members which is currently the largest network of Roman reenactment groups.
+Founded in 1998, Nova Roma focuses on ancient Roman reenactment, and connects the reenactors with their audience in a general spirit of Roman cultural education and cultural revivalism with particular attention to the study of the Latin language, Roman culture and politics, the reconstruction of Roman ceremonies, and supports chapters in numerous countries, like that of Australia Nova Romana in Oceania.